ToolsForHumans/zag/doc/source/user/workers.rst

 .. note::

-    :py:class:`~taskflow.types.failure.Failure` objects are not directly
+    :py:class:`~zag.types.failure.Failure` objects are not directly
     json-serializable (they contain references to tracebacks which are not serializable), so they are converted to dicts before sending and converted from dicts after receiving on both executor & worker sides (this